Collecting logs¶

 messages, and would enable debug messages related to DICOM.
 The full

-list of the available log categories (http
+list of the available log categories (http, dicom, lua,

 It is also possible to dynamically change the log level of a category while Orthanc is running by using the REST API, for instance: